 Holden, the protagonist of this book, is a middle school student, born in a rich middle class of 16-year-old.
 After being expelled from school for the fourth time, he did not dare to go home rashly.
 He spent a day or two wanderings in the most prosperous New York City in the United States, staying in Inn, visiting nightclubs, making friends with friends, and drinking too much He saw all kinds of ugliness in capitalist society and contacted all kinds of characters, most of them "fake" hypocrites.

 Holden could hardly bear to see what happened around him.
-He even wanted to escape from the real world and pretend to be a deaf and dumb man in the remote country.
+He even wanted to escape from the real world and pretend to be a deaf and dumb man in a remote country.
 However, it was impossible to do so.
-As a result, he could only live in contradiction: he hated movies the most in his life, but he had to spend time in the cinema in boredom; he hated sexual relations without the love He hated his vain and vulgar girlfriend Sally, but he was infatuated with her beauty and couldn't help cuddling with her.
+As a result, he could only live in contradiction: he hated movies the most in his life, but he had to spend time in the cinema in boredom; he hated sexual relations without love He hated his vain and vulgar girlfriend Sally, but he was infatuated with her beauty and couldn't help cuddling with her.

-Therefore, although he was not used to the world, he had to be depressed and panicked, comforted himself with all kinds of unrealistic fantasies, and deceived himself.
+Therefore, although he was not used to the world, he had to be depressed and panicked, comforted himself with all kinds of unrealistic fantasies, and deceive himself.
 Finally, he still had to compromise with the real society, which could not be regarded as a real rebellion.
 This is the tragedy of Salinger and Holden.

 The author of this book dissects the complex psychology of teenagers with keen insight, observes the spiritual essence through phenomena, and vividly depicts all aspects of Holden's spiritual world, which not only reveals his decadent and declining side affected by the environment, but also writes his simple, sensitive, and kind-hearted side.
 To some extent, it really reflects the characteristics of teenagers in the changing period of youth It has aroused great repercussions among young people in western society, and many adults regard it as the key to enlighten themselves to understand the younger generation.